CMSgov/bcda-static-site/production/technical_userguide.md

 ## Filtering Your Data with `_since`
 ### About `_since`
 The `_since` parameter grants you the ability to apply a date parameter to your bulk data requests.
 Instead of receiving the full record of historical data every time you request data from an endpoint, you will be able to use `_since` to submit a date.
-BCDA will then produce data from the Patient, Coverage, or ExplanationOfBenefit endpoints that have been loaded since the entered date.
+BCDA will then produce claims data from the bulk data endpoints that have been loaded since the entered date.

 For more information on ‘ _since’, please consult the [FHIR standard on query parameters](https://hl7.org/Fhir/uv/bulkdata/export/index.html#query-parameters).
 ### Usage
 There are a couple of helpful points to keep in mind when using `_since`.
 #### Before Using `_since`
 Before using `_since` for the first time, we recommend that you retrieve all historical data.
 Once you have retrieved your historical data and begun using `_since`, you should use [`transactionTime`](https://hl7.org/Fhir/uv/bulkdata/export/index.html#response---complete-status) from your last bulk data request as the date for following `_since` calls.
-This guarantees that there will be no gaps in the claims data you retrieve from BCDA.
+By retrieving your historical data before calling _since, this ensures that there will be no gaps in the claims data delivered from BCDA.

-**Note:  Due to limitations in the Beneficiary FHIR Data (BFD) Server, data from before 02-12-2020 is marked with the arbitrary load date of 01-01-2020.
+**Note:  Due to limitations in the Beneficiary FHIR Data (BFD) Server, data from before 02-12-2020 is marked with the arbitrary lastUpdated date of 01-01-2020.
+If you input dates between 1/1/2020 and 2/11/2020 in the _since parameter, you will receive all historical data for your beneficiaries.
 Data loads from 02-12-2020 onwards have been marked with accurate dates.**

 #### Date and Timezone Formatting
 Dates and times submitted in `_since` must be listed in the FHIR _dateTime_ format (YYYY-MM-DDThh:mm:ss+zz:zz).

-**Date Only**
-* _Sample Date:_ February 20, 2020
-* _dateTime Format:_ YYYY-MM-DD
-* _Formatted Sample:_ 2020-02-20

-**Date and Time**

-If you need to include a time, a timezone must also be specified in `YYYY-MM-DDThh:mm:ss+zz:zz` format.

 * _Sample Date:_ February 20, 2020 12:00 PM EST
 * _dateTime Format:_ YYYY-MM-DDThh:mm:ss+zz:zz
 * _Formatted Sample:_ 2020-02-20T12:00:00.00-05:00

-More information about the FHIR dateTime format can be found in the [Primitive Type section of the FHIR Datatypes page](https://www.hl7.org/fhir/datatypes.html#dateTime).
+More information about the FHIR dateTime format can be found on the [FHIR Datatypes page](https://www.hl7.org/fhir/datatypes.html#dateTime).

 ### Usage Examples
 See the [Authentication and Authorization section](https://bcda.cms.gov/production/technical-user-guide/#authentication-and-authorization) above, to obtain the API token needed before requesting data from any of the BCDA bulk data endpoints.